 Starcore International Mines Ltd. (the "Company" or "Starcore") is engaged in exploring, extracting and processing gold and silver.
-On February 1, 2007 the Company acquired Compañia Minera Peña de Bernal, S.A. de C.V. ("Bernal"), which owns the San Martin mine in Queretaro, Mexico, from Luismin S.A. de C.V. ("Luismin"), a wholly owned subsidiary of Goldcorp, Inc. (the "Acquisition").
+On February 1, 2007, the Company acquired Compañia Minera Peña de Bernal, S.A. de C.V. ("Bernal"), which owns the San Martin mine in Queretaro, Mexico, from Luismin S.A. de C.V. ("Luismin"), a wholly owned subsidiary of Goldcorp, Inc. (the "Acquisition").
 Pursuant to the Acquisition the Company paid US\$24 million or \$28,248 and issued 4,729,600 common shares to Luismin at a fair value of US\$2 million or \$2,365 based upon the Toronto Stock Exchange ("TSX") trading value of the Company's shares at the date of the Agreement.
 The San Martin mine has been in operation since 1993 producing gold and silver and represents the purchase of a self sustaining mining operation in Mexico for the Company.
-The Company is also engaged in owning, acquiring, exploiting, exploring and evaluating mineral properties, and either joint venturing or developing these properties further or disposing of them when the evaluation is completed.
 The Company has interests in properties which are exclusively located in Mexico.

 The Company's continued existence as a going concern is dependent upon its ability to continue profitable operations.
-During the year ended July 31, 2010, the cash flow generated from operations and from share issuances was exceeded by cash used in repaying the loan payable and in investing activities by \$194 bringing the Company's cash balance to \$824 with a working capital deficiency of \$9,422.
-While these financial statements have been prepared in accordance with the Canadian Generally Accepted Accounting Principles ("Canadian GAAP") applicable to a going concern, the adverse conditions below cast significant doubt as to the Company's ability to continue as a going concern should the loan be immediately payable (see below).
+During the year ended July 31, 2011, the cash used in repaying the loan payable and in investing activities exceeded cash flow generated from operations and share issuances by \$112 bringing the Company's cash balance to \$712 with a working capital deficiency of \$13,187.
+While these financial statements have been prepared in accordance with the Canadian generally accepted accounting principles ("Canadian GAAP") applicable to a going concern, the adverse conditions below cast significant doubt as to the Company's ability to continue as a going concern should the loan be immediately payable (see below).
 In addition, the ability of the Company to generate sufficient cash flows to continue as a going concern is dependent upon many factors including, but not limited to, sufficient ore grade, ore production at the San Martin mine, control of mine production costs, administrative costs and tax costs and upon the market price of metals.
 Cash flows may also be affected by the ability of the Company to reduce capital expenditures, including mine development, or to restructure debt payments.
-The Company may also generate cash from future debt or equity financings, however, depending on market conditions, there is no assurance that such financings will be available to the Company.
+The Company may also generate cash from future debt or equity financings, however, depending on market conditions; there is no assurance that such financings will be available to the Company.